Maria Antonia Armengol

-María Antonia de Armengol Criado (Valencian: Maria Antònia; born 22 September 1950, in Paris, France) is a Spanish politician who belongs to the Spanish Socialist Workers' Party (PSOE).
+María Antonia de Armengol Criado (Valencian: Maria Antònia; born 22 September 1950, in Paris, France) is a Spanish politician who is a member of the Spanish Socialist Workers' Party (PSOE).

-Married, Armengol qualified as a lawyer and entered politics in 1983 when she was elected as a PSOE deputy to the Cortes Valencianas, the Valencian regional parliament, serving until 2003.
+Armengol qualified as a lawyer and entered politics in 1983, when she was elected as a PSOE deputy to the Cortes Valencianas, the Valencian regional parliament, serving until 2003.

-In 2004 she was elected to the Congress of Deputies as a deputy for Valencia region but did not stand at the 2008 election.
-She also served as a member of the federal committee of the PSOE and was a member of Greenpeace.
+In 2004, she was elected to the Congress of Deputies as a deputy for Valencia region but did not stand for re-election in 2008.
+She has also served as a member of the federal committee of the PSOE, and as a member of Greenpeace.